-You can add more interest to your column text by pulling out the first line in a Yellow Font Color, a Bold weight, and a larger 14 pt Font Size.
+You can add more interest to your column text by pulling out the first line in an Orange Font Colour, a Heavy weight, and All Caps letters.

 4. How to Add an Image to Your Magazine Spread

 Go to File > Place.
-Navigate to the image of the racing greyhound you downloaded earlier, and click Open.
+Navigate to the image of the robot dog you downloaded earlier, and click Open.

-Use Shift to scale the image inside the frame, before clicking Flip Horizontal in the top Controls panel to flip the image so that the dog is facing towards the center of the spread.
+Use Shift to scale the image inside the frame, before clicking Flip Horizontal in the top Controls panel to flip the image so that the dog is facing towards the right edge of the spread.